tomit4/CityStats/README.md

 -   [x] Create routes and nested routes for cities ( same as nested routes above for cities)
 -   [x] Apply seed data for cities
 -   [ ] Add more data about senators/house_delegates (i.e. age, years in office, wiki to profile photo, etc.)
--   [ ] Write unit tests using ava(and sinon??).
+-   [x] Write unit tests using ava.
 Consider using [fastify's testing guide](https://fastify.dev/docs/latest/Guides/Testing)
 -   [ ] Integrate making JWT/API keys with long lasting expiration(1 year), and auth all routes to backend with this.
 See [fastify-jwt](https://github.com/fastify/fastify-jwt).

 **Frontend:**